Ableytner/abllib/README.md

 ### 4. Fuzzy matching (`abllib.fuzzy`)

 This module contains functions to search for strings within a list of strings, while applying [fuzzy searching logic](https://en.wikipedia.org/wiki/Approximate_string_matching).

+> [!TIP]
+> If the performance seems poor, the optional levenshtein package can be installed for a 10x speedup (`pip install levenshtein`).

 The source code and documentation use a few words which might be confusing, so they are explained here:
 * target: the word that we want to find.